Zeigren/phorge_docker/README.md

 ### [Docker Compose](https://docs.docker.com/compose/)

-You'll need to create a `config` folder and put `phorge_nginx.conf`,  `phorge_mailers.json`, and `phorge_mariadb.cnf` in it.
+You'll need to create a `config` folder and put `phorge_nginx.conf` and `phorge_mailers.json` in it.
 If you're using NGINX for SSL also put your SSL certificate and SSL key in it.

 Run with `docker-compose up -d`.
 View using `127.0.0.1:9080`.